 The insights we draw from a given competitive landscape will depend on the accuracy of the Customer Job and Elements used to define it.
 As you learn more about your Customers you’ll gather more data, validate (or invalidate) your assumptions, refine your understanding of your competition, and improve the accuracy of your competitive landscape map.

-The Competitive Landscape map you create shows how your company and your competitors fare at satisfying your target Customer’s Job and Elements of Value.
+As part of your brand positioning strategy, the Competitive Landscape map you create shows how your company and your competitors fare at satisfying your target Customer’s Job and Elements of Value.

 The best position on the map is in the upper right quadrant: that’s where the Elements of Value of your Target Customer’s most important Job are satisfied at a high level.
 Conversely, the bottom left quadrant is where those Elements are not satisfied well.